Mind the gap – closing the change management gap

 There is now a turning point in change management, where it needs to move from an ad-hoc, sporadic and reactive approach to a systematic approach based on intelligence and insight into what works and what does not, the application of better skills and a culture that embraces change as the new norm.

-Mind the gap – closing the change management gap — http://www.torbenrick.eu/t/r/pay
+Mind the gap – Closing the change management gap — https://www.torbenrick.eu/t/r/pay